Stanwix Roman Fort

 The Vallum was over brow very close to the fort wall.

 This location was pivotal for control of the West; forces could be rapidly dispatched north, east and west to cover any possible threat.
-Within 2 hours Petriana cavalry could be close to Birrens in the north, Birdoswald in the west, and Old Penrith in the south and Bowness in the west.
-The fort covers vital crossing of the River Eden, which was located 300 yard downstream from the bridge you see today.
+Within 2 hours Petriana cavalry could be close to Birrens in the north, Birdoswald in the west, Old Penrith in the south and Bowness in the west.
+The fort covers a vital crossing of the River Eden, which was located 300 yards downstream from the bridge you see today.

 Detail